Ellen DeGeneres Honors Her "Amazing" Staff While Accepting 2020 People's Choice Award - E! Online

 Ellen continued, "I love them all; I thank them for what they do every single day to help that show be the best that we try to make it every single day."

-The host then thanked the people who voted for her at home.
+The host then thanked the people who went online and voted for her show.
 "I know [where] this award comes from—thank you to the people," she said.
 "Thanks for all of my fans for supporting me and sticking by me, I can't tell you how grateful I am and what this means to mean, it's more than I could possibly tell you, especially now."

-As for her post-show plans, Ellen joked she was going to clean her trophy before placing it on a shelf.
+As for her post-award show plans, Ellen joked she was going to clean her trophy with a generous amount of Lysol before placing it on a shelf, alongside her vast collection of trophies.

 What's more is the talk show host debuted a new look this season.
 She rocked an Elvis Presley like hair-do in October, making a marked departure from her signature side-swiped look.